 Boost Android Battery Life

-Whatever you do don’t use adaptive/auto brightness.
-The feature sounds useful, but it will brighten your display more that what it needs to be.
+3. Whatever you do don’t use adaptive/auto brightness.
+The feature sounds useful, but it will brighten your display more than what it needs to be.
 It’s best if you adjust the brightness manually.
 You can do by going to Settings > Display > Brightness.

 By following the tips mentioned above, you’ll see that you’re really going to save some serious power.
 You won’t find yourself going crazy trying to find a wall socket so you can charge your phone.
 Remember, your smartphone doesn’t have to be smart all the time.
 How do you save battery power on your Android device?